 - 1.1.
 Recognize and assess an emergency situation. - 1.2.
-Ensure safety for self, bystanders and casualty. - 1.3.
+Ensure safety for self, bystanders, and casualty. - 1.3.
 Assess the casualty and recognize the need for first aid response. - 1.4.
 Seek assistance from emergency services.

+PROVIDE CARE

-- 2.1.
-Perform cardiopulmonary resuscitation (CPR) in accordance with ILCOR, national guidelines and local protocol(s). - 2.2.
-Provide first aid in accordance with established first aid principles. - 2.3.
-Display respectful behavior towards casualty. - 2.4.
-Obtain consent from casualty where possible. - 2.5.
-Use available resources and equipment to TRANSPORT\ the casualty as safely and comfortably as possible. - 2.6.
-Operate first aid equipment according to manufacturers' instructions. - 2.7.
+2.1.
+Perform cardiopulmonary resuscitation (CPR) in accordance with ILCOR, national guidelines, and local protocol(s).

+2.2.
+Provide first aid in accordance with established first aid principles.

+2.3.
+Display respectful behaviour towards the casualty.

+2.4.
+Obtain consent from casualty where possible.

+2.5.
+Use available resources and equipment to TRANSPORT the casualty as safely and comfortably as possible. [only wording change from the Congress material]

+2.6.
+Operate first aid equipment according to manufacturers' instructions.

+2.7.
 Monitor the casualty's condition and respond in accordance with first aid principles.